bluehive-health/meteor-microsoft2/README.md

 ## Getting started

-This package is experimental and is not on Atmosphere (the original q42 package is).
-Add the package to meteor by cloning into the `packages` directory in your Meteor app and running.
+Add the package to meteor by running.
 ```
 meteor add ghobbs:microsoft2
 ```